Jim Brosnan

-James Patrick Brosnan (October 24, 1929 – June 28, 2014) was an American baseball player and author who played in Major League Baseball in 1954 and from 1956 through 1963.
+James Patrick Brosnan (October 24, 1929 – June 28, 2014) was an American professional baseball player and author who played in Major League Baseball in 1954 and from 1956 through 1963.
 A right-handed pitcher, he appeared in 385 games, largely in relief, for the Chicago Cubs, St. Louis Cardinals, Cincinnati Reds and Chicago White Sox.
 Brosnan was listed as 6 ft 4 in tall and 197 lb.

 During his career, Brosnan was known as an intellectual, for keeping books in his locker to read and for his personal habits of puffing on a pipe while wearing his glasses, reading books during games.
 His teammates often referred to him as "The Professor".
 He attended Xavier University.

 Early life

 Brosnan was born on October 24, 1929, in Cincinnati.
 His father worked as a lathe operator for a milling company.
 His mother encouraged the pursuit of education and the arts and Brosnan spent little time engaged in athletics.
 He graduated from Elder High School, located in the Price Hill neighborhood of Cincinnati.
 Eventually, his height led him to sports and he played for the local American Legion baseball team.
 By the age of 17 Brosnan had joined the Chicago Cubs minor league baseball organization.
 His time there was interrupted by a two-year enlistment in the Army where he pitched for the military baseball team on Fort Meade, Maryland.
 After his enlistment was over, Brosnan returned to the Cubs organization.